 Susan joined the foundation in 2005, after a variety of technology and communications-related positions at Chicago non-profits.
-She has a keen interest in using data, technology, and communications to advance philanthropy and the non-profit sector.
+She has a keen interest in using technology, data, and communications to advance philanthropy and the non-profit sector.

 Susan was a 2017-18 Change Leaders in Philanthropy Fellow, through Grantmakers for Effective Organizations.
 An active member and volunteer of PEAK Grantmaking, she served as co-chair of its Midwest Chapter from 2009 to 2012.
 Susan earned a Bachelor of Arts degree in electronic media arts from DePaul University.
-She is an avid photographer and kayaker, and the mother of a school-age son.
+She is an avid photographer and kayaker, and mom of a school-age son.

 David assumed leadership of the foundation in January 2013.
 For 20 years prior he worked with the Southern Environmental Law Center (SELC), where he led major legislative, litigation and agency policy initiatives involving land use, transportation, air quality, water resources and natural area protection in six southeastern states.
 His work included collaborating with the foundation and other partners on conservation strategies in coastal South Carolina.
 Throughout his career, he has served on a number of nonprofit boards and government advisory commissions.

 Before joining SELC, David was a partner with Tharrington, Smith & Hargrove in Raleigh, North Carolina.
 A native Midwesterner, he began his career at Jenner & Block, a national litigation firm based in Chicago.
 David attended Amherst College and graduated from the University of Pennsylvania with a degree in Cultural Anthropology.
 He holds a law degree from the University of North Carolina.
 David is an avid lover of the arts and an outdoor enthusiast, enjoying visual and performing arts, sea kayaking, and wilderness camping.
 He has three daughters, all of whom are professionals in the arts.